bozorgpanah/The-Explainable-Machine-Learning-Model-withPrivacy/README.md

-The code is writen by Python to implement of paper "The-Explainable-Machine-Learning-Model-withPrivacy".
+The code is written by Python to implement of paper "The-Explainable-Machine-Learning-Model-withPrivacy".
-Before running you can set paramentries.
+Before running you can set parameters.